 Causes of airway obstruction include:

-- Emphysema.
+Emphysema.
 This lung disease causes destruction of the fragile walls and elastic fibers of the alveoli.
 Small airways collapse when you exhale, impairing airflow out of your lungs.

-- Chronic bronchitis.
+Chronic bronchitis.
 In this condition, your bronchial tubes become inflamed and narrowed and your lungs produce more mucus, which can further block the narrowed tubes.
 You develop a chronic cough trying to clear your airways.

 Cigarette smoke and other irritants

-Other irritants can cause COPD, including cigar smoke, secondhand smoke, pipe smoke, air pollution and workplace exposure to dust, smoke or fumes.
+Other irritants can cause COPD, including cigar smoke, secondhand smoke, pipe smoke, air pollution, and workplace exposure to dust, smoke or fumes.

-In about 1 percent of people with COPD, the disease results from a genetic disorder that causes low levels of a protein called alpha-1-antitrypsin.
-Alpha-1-antitrypsin (AAt) is made in the liver and secreted into the bloodstream to help protect the lungs.
-Alpha-1-antitrypsin deficiency can affect the liver as well as the lungs.
-Damage to the lung can occur in infants and children, not only adults with long smoking histories.
+In about 1% of people with COPD, the disease results from a genetic disorder that causes low levels of a protein called alpha-1-antitrypsin (AAt).
+AAt is made in the liver and secreted into the bloodstream to help protect the lungs.
+Alpha-1-antitrypsin deficiency can cause liver disease, lung disease or both.

 For adults with COPD related to AAt deficiency, treatment options include those used for people with more-common types of COPD.
 In addition, some people can be treated by replacing the missing AAt protein, which may prevent further damage to the lungs.